inmation/WebStudio-docs/webstudio/actions/README.md

 Supported topics:

-- `refresh`: the receiving widget will perform a refresh.
+- `refresh`: the recipient widget will perform a refresh. **(default)**
-- `do`: the receiving widget will perform the action or action pipeline, which is defined of the message. (*)
+- `do`: the receiving widget will perform the action or action pipeline, which is defined on the message. (*)
+- `update`: the receiving widget will perform an update.
+This will bypass the data source action.

+#### Refresh Topic

+The recipient widget will perform a refresh.
+The recipient widget will execute the data source action (pipeline) with the provided message `payload`.
+The [refresh life cycle](../widgets/README.md#refresh-life-cycle-hooks) will be performed including a fetch if a data source is present.

 Example to send a message to another component to refresh itself: